-In 1922, Jay Starkey quit his job at the post office in Pinellas County, established a 300-acre cattle ranch, and named it Ulmerton Ranch.
-In 1937, due to rising land prices and developmental pressures in Pinellas County coupled with the Great Depression, Jay Starkey, and his partner Dave Cunningham, drove their 300 head of cattle up to 16,000-acres of land in southwest Pasco County traversed by the Pithlachascotee and Anclote Rivers.
-The area was predominantly open flatwoods dotted with cypress strands and domes.
+In 1922, Jay Starkey quit his job at the post office in Pinellas County, established a 300-acre cattle ranch there, and named it Ulmerton Ranch.
+In 1937, due to rising land prices and developmental pressures in Pinellas County coupled with the Great Depression, Jay and his partner, Dave Cunningham, drove their 300 head of cattle up to 16,000-acres of land in southwest Pasco County traversed by the Pithlachascotee and Anclote Rivers.
+This land was comprised predominantly of open flatwoods dotted with cypress strands and domes.
 In 1940, at the end of the open range era, they barb-wired the site's perimeter and established the CS Ranch.
-In 1956, after the passing of the Cunningham brothers, Jay Starkey was the sole owner of the Ranch and changed the name to the Anclote River Ranch.
+In 1956, after the passing of Dave Cunningham, Jay became the sole owner of the Ranch and changed its name to the Anclote River Ranch.
+The Anclote River Ranch later became the Starkey Ranch.

-In 1965, Jay sold the cattle on the ranch to his son Jay B. Starkey, Jr. Because Jay (Sr.) wanted to see wild Florida preserved, he sold several tracts of land to the District.
-Over the course of the next 3 decades, Jay Starkey and his heirs sold additional tracts of land, which today compromise the majority of the Preserve.

-The "Anclote River Storage Lands", which comprised what is now the Park, became a wellfield (Starkey Wellfield) and pumping began in 1974.
-The pumps were operated by the West Coast Regional Water Supply Authority, which changed their name to Tampa Bay Water in 1998.
+In 1965, Jay sold the cattle on the ranch to his son Jay, Jr. Because Jay Sr. wanted to see wild Florida preserved, he sold several tracts of land to the District around that time.
+Over a ten-year period, the District ultimately acquired most of the parcels that today make up the Park Tract component of the Preserve, including the "Anclote River Storage Lands" also known as the Starkey Wellfield.
+Pumping from the Starkey Wellfield began in 1974, and was operated by the West Coast Regional Water Supply Authority, now known as Tampa Bay Water.